-This system of historic roads is now the Alpine Loop National Back Country Byway.
-The Alpine Loop is part of the National Scenic Byway system — a selection of the country’s most scenic roads identified and managed for the enjoyment of the millions of people who drive for pleasure.
-Unlike most scenic byways, which are located on paved highways, back country byways focus on the out-of-the-way sights to be found on gravel and dirt roads.
-These are routes that may not be suitable for all vehicles.
-However, for those with appropriate transportation, back country byways offer an intimate view of a variety of areas off the beaten track.
+This system of historic roads is now the Alpine Loop National Backcountry Byway.
+Part of the National Scenic Byway system, the Alpine Loop was one of the Bureau of Land Management’s first backcountry byways.
+Unlike most scenic byways, located on paved highways, backcountry byways focus on the out-of-the-way sights to be found on gravel and dirt roads.
+These are routes are not suitable for all vehicles; however, for those with appropriate transportation, backcountry byways offer views of a variety of areas off the beaten track.

-In addition to the outstanding scenery, visitors can enjoy a wide array of other outdoor recreation activities.
-The rivers, streams, and lakes attract fishermen in search of rainbow, brook, and cutthroat trout.
-Hikers will enjoy the many trails that can be accessed from the Alpine Loop including routes up five peaks over 14,000 feet.
+In addition to the outstanding scenery, visitors enjoy a wide array of other outdoor recreation activities.
+The rivers, streams, and lakes attract fishermen and hikers to enjoy the many trails that can be accessed up to five peaks over 14,000 feet.